-The main thing to remember is that there usually is not one specific text.
+Unlike in the U.S., there usually is not one specific text for a course.
 Students are given reading lists and are free to choose any of them to prepare for class and/or to write the essay or exam.
-The only exceptions are literature classes.
+Exceptions include literature classes.

 Students often share books with other students or check them out from the library.
-Past students have suggested getting to the library early in the semester as many books on the list will be checked out from the library if you wait too long.
+Past students have suggested getting to the library early in the term as many books on the list will be checked out from the library if you wait too long.